tsgates/arch-wiki-markdown/wiki/Namcap.md

 list of rules defined in __tarball__ and __pkgbuild__.

 -   __tarball__ defines the rules which process binary packages.
--   __pkgbuild__ defines the rules which process PKGBUILDs.
+-   __pkgbuild__ defines the rules which process PKGBUILDs

 Once your module is finalized, remember to add it to the appropriate array (__tarball__ or __pkgbuild__) defined in Namcap/__init__.py

-A sample namcap module is like this (Namcap/url.py):
+A sample namcap module is like this:

+    namcap/url.py

       import pacman

       class package:
       	def short_name(self):